hmphu/Ultimate_Onyx/README.md

 # Onyx ERP integration Magento 2 module

-### Requirements:
+### Requirements

-- Magento 2.0.0 Stable or higher
+- Magento 2.2.0 Stable or higher
 - Enable Single store mode from Magento admin panel

 ### Setup

-Use composer to install this extension.
-First make sure that Magento is installed via composer, and that there is a valid `composer.json` file present.

-Next, install our module using the following command:
+Use composer to install this extension, install our module using the following command:

     composer require ultimate-sa/onyx-magento